Docutils | Overview | About | Users | Reference | Developers

 HTML/CSS

-format math in standard HTML enhanced by CSS rules (Overview, Examples and experiments).
+format math in standard HTML enhanced by CSS rules (Examples and experiments).
 The math-output=html option uses the converter from eLyXer (included with Docutils).

 Alternatives: LaTeX-math to HTML/CSS converters include